Tahini Chocolate Chip Cookies

 What’s Different About Tahini Chocolate Chip Cookies?

-Unlike the usual chocolate chip cookies, Salted Tahini Chocolate Chip Cookies incorporate tahini, a common ingredient in Middle Eastern cooking made from ground sesame seeds.
-This secret ingredient adds a distinctive nutty flavor and creamy texture that sets these cookies apart.ย Read more about it in my post, What is Tahini!
+Unlike the usual chocolate chip cookies, tahini chocolate chip cookies incorporate, you guessed it!, tahini, a common ingredient in Middle Eastern cooking made from ground sesame seeds.
+This secret ingredient adds a distinctive nutty flavor and creamy texture that sets these cookies apart.
+Read more about it in my post, What is Tahini!

 The combination of tahini with brown sugar creates a tender, soft cookie with a chewy center and crispy edges.
-The chocolate is completely personalized to your taste, using chocolate chips, chocolate chunks, and dark or milk chocolate.
+The chocolate is completely personalized to your taste, so you can use chocolate chips, chocolate chunks, dark or milk chocolate.

 Ingredients for tahini chocolate chip cookies on a marble countertop